-The Foundry is Missouri S&T's newest computational high performance cluster.
+The Foundry is Missouri S&T's current computational high performance cluster.
 The Foundry is available for S&T students without any additional cost to them.
 Students simply need to request access through the help desk and fill out the supplied online form which will be emailed to them after the request is made.

 If you are not an S&T student or faculty member you still can apply for access to the Foundry.
 Contact us at foundry-access@mst.edu for informal inquiries about access to the Foundry as well as for submitting formal requests for access.
 Formal access requests should be accompanied by a one-page PDF proposal document providing the following information: